The School of Health Sciences Model of Professionalism

 Through your Dalhousie e-mail account, this is the primary means of communication for academic and administrative purposes within Dalhousie University.
 Effective email messages communicate clearly and reflect a professional image.

-Faculty and students are expected to observe the standards of courtesy and professionalism that apply to all university communications.
+Faculty, staff, and students are expected to observe the standards of courtesy and professionalism that apply to all university communications.

 Please adhere to the following guidelines when communicating via email: